There are two types of people in this world: fans of 'N Sync or Backstreet Boys.

 He chose 'N Sync.

-"Not to say too much...because we are in a legal situation right now – I was made an offer I could refuse," Wright explained in 1998, as the split was happening, "With all the success and everything that's going on, we should all be popping champagne and toasting the success that everybody has worked hard for over the last five years, but it's all mired by other things."
+"Not to say too much...because we are in a legal situation right now—I was made an offer I could refuse," Johnny explained in 1998, as the split was happening.
+"With all the success and everything that's going on, we should all be popping champagne and toasting the success that everybody has worked hard for over the last five years, but it's all mired by other things."

-Of course, Wright didn't exactly put out any rivalry fires after his split with BSB was official.
+Of course, Johnny didn't exactly put out any rivalry fires after his split with BSB was official.

 "I don't want to say anything negative, but Backstreet Boys were put together as five guys who were on roads of their own, five individuals with five individual careers moving forward who are together," he said in a Rolling Stone cover story about 'N Sync. "'N Sync came to me as a group and kind of put themselves together.
 ‘N Sync, they're always moving as a group.
 I have never seen them argue with each other, and that kind of scares me."

-And in the Behind the Music special for BSB, Wright recalled his last encounter with the group before severing ties.
+And in the Behind the Music special for BSB, Johnny recalled his last encounter with the group before severing ties.

 Consider the battle for boy band dominance officially on.